 Through our connection to Peterborough and the mythical creature the Griffin – seen on the city’s crest, we chose our name to signify our strength of character and mastery of the beast that is archery and the air that signifies the flight of our arrows.

 Invictus bowmen was founded in January 2016 by three local archers who believe strongly in archery as an inclusive sport that should be accessible to everyone.
-They each have been part of HM Forces; within the RAF, The Police Service and the TA paras.
+They each have been part of HM Forces; within the RAF, and the Police Service.
 These experiences have made them into the people they are today and created a firm foundation for a common belief in community, equality and inclusivity.
-The poem invokes a lot of the feelings that they have about the camaraderie of the forces.
+The poem invokes a lot of the feelings that they have about the camaraderie of these services.

 Two of the founders have since moved on to pursue a different path, but the basic ethos of the club remains undiminished.

 This poem was a strong influence on both the name and the club ethos.